polkadot-developers/substrate-docs/content/md/en/docs/main-docs/design/smart-contract-pallets.md

 ## EVM engine

-The EVM pallet uses [SputnikVM](https://github.com/rust-blockchain/evm) as the underlying EVM engine.
+Frontier's EVM pallet uses [SputnikVM](https://github.com/rust-blockchain/evm) as the underlying EVM engine.
 The engine is overhauled to be modular.
 For more information see [Core Paper Project of EVM](https://github.com/corepaper/evm).

 The EVM is a good theoretical execution environment, but it is not very practical to use with modern hardware.